PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 (Coming in the future)
 We are working to allow games to easily build state channels to facilitate use-cases like 5v5 fights where a state channel could be opened between participants and settled when the game is over

-## Non-custodial L2s

-Most blockchain apps and L2s are custodial in nature.
-That is to say, to use them you first have to deposit your funds into the app/L2.
-This is dangerous because it means that if the contract that is custodying user funds gets hacked, all user funds are at risk.

-Paima however, thanks to its projective rollup support, can allow users to keep full custody of their assets while using games & apps written using Paima.
-That is to say, even if your app gets hacked, user L1 assets are not at risk.
-This makes Paima a very safe way for brands to deploy onchain applications and brand reputation risk in the case of a hack is minimal

-Additionally, this also helps a lot with user acquisition as empirically most users are not comfortable bridging their NFTs from L1→L2 due to bridge security concerns.

-Lastly, it also helps with liquidity & composability, as its means you don't have to fracture assets between L1 and L2

 # Why Sovereign rollups?